 A few travel tips for visiting the island of Kythnos:

 - Ferries depart from Adamas port in Milos.
+Passengers should be at the port at least a half hour before the departure time.
 Ferries arrive at Merihas port in Kythnos.

 - For accommodation in Kythnos, I recommend looking at Booking.
 They have a great selection of hotels in Kythnos and areas to consider staying include Merichas, Loutra, and Chora (Messaria).
 If you are traveling to Kythnos in the the busiest months of summer, I advise reserving rooms to rent in Kythnos a month or so in advance.